stijn-dejongh/lovecraft_public_domain/raw_converts/tm.md

-            At several points the passage was roof'd over by the choaking of the upper parts of the narrow fissure; these places being exceedingly dark, &amp; forbidding the perception of such burrows as may have existed there.
-In one such dark space I felt conscious of a singular accession of fright, as if some subtile &amp; bodiless emanation from the abyss were ingulphing my spirit; but the blackness was too great for me to perceive the source of my alarm.
+            At several points the passage was roof'd over by the choaking of the upper parts of the narrow fissure; these places being exceedingly dark, & forbidding the perception of such burrows as may have existed there.
+In one such dark space I felt conscious of a singular accession of fright, as if some subtile & bodiless emanation from the abyss were ingulphing my spirit; but the blackness was too great for me to perceive the source of my alarm.

               At several points the passage